ambrop72/aprinter/README.md

 ========

 APrinter is a currently experimantal firmware for RepRap 3D printers and is under heavy development.
+It supports many controller boards based on AVR, as well as Arduino Due.

 ## Implemented features (possibly with bugs)

   * SD card printing (reading of sequential blocks only, no filesystem or partition support).
   * Serial communication using the defacto RepRap protocol.
-Maximum baud rate is 115200.
+Maximum baud rate on AVR is 115200.
   * Homing, including homing of multiple axes at the same time.
 Either min- or max- endstops can be used.
   * Line motion with acceleration control and cartesian speed limit (F parameter).
     Speed limit in case of E-only motion is not implemented.
     The speed is automatically limited to not overload the MCU with interrupts.
   * Look-ahead to preserve some speed on corners.
-By default, planning takes the previous 3 moves into account.
+By default, on AVR, planning takes the previous 3 moves into account.
     This can be increased in the configuration, but this also increases the chance of buffer underruns , which cause the print to temporarily pause while the buffer refills.
     Look-ahead is very memory-hungry in its current state.